Why You Need to Hire a Berkeley Drug Lawyer

 They Can Dismiss Evidence & Reduce Your Charges

 Attempting to defend yourself against serious drug charges is not a do-it-yourself job.
-Drug lawyers challenge evidence and whether it was acquired lawfully or handled properly through the chain of custody.
+Drug attorneys challenge evidence and whether it was acquired lawfully or handled properly through the chain of custody.

 They’ll Protect Your Rights